datarootsio/terraform-provider-dagster/docs/resources/team_membership.md

 page_title: "dagster_team_membership Resource - dagster"
 subcategory: ""
 description: |-
-  Adds a Dagster user to a team.
+  Adds a user to a team.
 ---

 # dagster_team_membership (Resource)

-Adds a Dagster user to a team.
+Adds a user to a team.

 ## Example Usage